PassiDel/IPB_Cybersecurity_CTF/ctf3/WRITEUP.md

 > subvert system integrity.
 For example, PATH could be manipulated
 > so that an arbitrary program is executed with privilege.

-so we change the path variable, create a "fake" `id`, execute it and change the path back.
+So we change the PATH variable, create a "fake" `id` (which executes `bash`), execute it and change the PATH back.

 ```bash
 $ echo $PATH